berocs/SpinSpinSpin_RotationVector/README.md

 - State Vector Components:
   - State Vector components 1, 2 and 3 are the "rotation vector".
   - State Vector components 4, 5 and 6 are the angular velocity vector.
+  - Initial Conditions:
+    - Rotation Vector:  [ 1.0, 0.0, 0.0 ].
+      1 [radian] (57.3 [degrees]) about the body X axis.
+    - Angular Velocity: [  0.10;  0.00001;  0.0 ] [radians/second]
+      Spin about body X axis with a small spin about the body Y axis.
+    - Principal components of moments of inertia:  [  4.0,   1.0,      9.0 ]
+      - Rectangular block dimensions determined by principal components of moments of inertia.
+      - Spin will be about the rectangular block axis of intermediate length.
 - Time rate of change of the rotation vector:
   - The time rate of change of the rotation vector is not the angular velocity vector.
   - To determine the time rate of change of the rotation  vector, use Equation (42) on Page 265 of Reference [ 1 ].